rjkviegas/skills-workshops/week-1/TDD_process.md

 ## Learning objectives
 - Explain why we do TDD
 - Describe/diagram TDD as a set of steps
-- Apply TDD folowing the diagram
+- Apply TDD following the diagram

 ## Why do we TDD